 In a nutshell: A stakeholder is anyone who can make, or break, your project.
 You need to identify, understand, and prioritize them.

-When you need some guidance on how to define and measure project success, just download the Project Success Model by clicking on the image.
+If you need some guidance on how to define and measure project results and project success have a look at my Project Success Model and Project Success Definition Workshop.